Orange vs Mandarin orange - Health impact and Nutrition Comparison

 Which is the healthier choice: the citrus or the fruit made from the citrus?

-Processed orange and mandarin juices tend to be higher in carbohydrates due to the added sugars, so the whole fruit is the better choice if you are watching your sugar intake.
-However one research showed that whole fresh fruit, 100% fruit juice, and sweetened fruit juice did not have a significant effect on the blood glucose levels in non-diabetic individuals (12).
+Processed orange and mandarin juices tend to be higher in carbohydrates due to the added sugars, so the whole fruit is the better choice if you watch your sugar intake.
+However, one research showed that whole fresh fruit, 100% fruit juice, and sweetened fruit juice did not significantly affect the blood glucose levels in non-diabetic individuals (14).

-A study has found that while processing orange into the juice slightly lowers its levels of carotenoids and vitamin C, at the same time it also improves the absorption of carotenoids and vitamin C, making it more bioavailable to the human organism (13).
+A study has found that while processing orange into the juice slightly lowers its levels of carotenoids and vitamin C, at the same time, it also improves the absorption of carotenoids and vitamin C, making it more bioavailable to the human organism (15).

 Comparison summary table